 We’ve skipped Shakedown, Terrance Dicks’s novelization of his direct-to-video project with added framing story featuring the Doctor, and Just War, which is absolutely phenomenal and will get covered in the book version.

 Andrew Cartmel’s Warchild completes the trilogy began with Warhead, and features the final fate of Vincent and Justine, who were introduced in that book.
 It also ostensibly kicks off the Psi-Powers Series, an infamously loose series of books that runs over the final year or so of the New Adventures, but as it has next to nothing to do with any of the other books in that series we can largely leave that alone until Monday.
 Like all of Cartmel’s books it is neither loved nor hated, slotted at thirty-sixth in the Sullivan rankings with a rating of 65.8%.
 At the time Dave Owen gave a more or less positive review that largely declines to provide anything like a good pull quote.
 “The writing style is mature and restrained,” perhaps.
 Or “Warchild holds the readers interest.”
 Lars Pearson gushes more usefully: “An incredibly mature, humanistic book.”
-DWRG Summary
+DWRG Summary.
+Whoniverse Discontinuity Guide Entry.

 It’s February of 1996.
 Babylon Zoo are at number one with “Spaceman.”
 They remain there for the entire month.
 Blur, Bjork, Joan Osborne, Mariah Carey, Cher, George Michael, and Radiohead also make the top ten, while popular albums include Oasis’s (What’s the Story) Morning Glory, Alanis Morrissette’s Jagged Little Pill, Tori Amos’s Boys for Pele, Radiohead’s The Bends, and Nick Cave & the Bad Seeds’ Murder Ballads, which is on average an astonishingly lovely month for albums.
 I’d give you the lower chart data, but the absurd fact that it is possible to control the publishing of factual data means that the website I use to get chart data just got a takedown notice from the Official Charts Company, and the Official Charts Company’s own site doesn’t offer data past the top ten.
 Not, mind you, it doesn’t offer data past the top ten for free.
 No, it doesn’t offer it at all.
 Period.
 Bastards.